- was born in Lambeth, London on 16 May 1978.

 You can write to Rupert care of his agent:

 - Click here for Rupert’s page on the Curtis Brown website (which now includes a CV, showreel and other goodies).

 - When promoting the availability of “our ravishing Rupert Young” for voiceover work, his former agent said, “Rupert’s voice is sumptuously smooth and stylish that will add a sophisticated touch to many a read.”

 You can follow Rupert on Twitter!

 P.S.
 Rupert is not related to Will Young, the winner of Pop Idol in 2002.
-Will Young does, however, have a twin brother named Rupert.
+However, Will Young did have a twin brother named Rupert, now sadly deceased.